 In current scenarios of the healthsector, we could see the huge divergence on the basis of health services to patients with respect of rich-poor (patients' economic backgrounds), caste-based acceptance, equality, providing good health service to the known people and showing favouritism in the delivery of services is been existing in the society.
 Once the patients are dissatisfied with treatment, which is provided by Public and Private hospitals further it leads to instability of the physical wellness, mental wellbeing, social wellbeing of the health seekers and their family as well community.
-As well as the present study also adds the understandings about how the disparities prevail among patients and their expectations towards the health care systems and actual outcome of public and private hospitals health care inputs in terms of their perceived health facilities and justice.
+As well as the present study also adds the understandings about how the disparities prevail among patients and expectations towards the health care systems and actual outcome of public and private hospitals health care inputs in terms of their perceived health facilities and justice.
 Hence, the Public health sector should initiate plans to eliminate the disparities, which exists in the health sectors.
-Maintaining the equal access and keep monitoring the private health sectors' services also brings equal access for everyone in the society.
+Maintaining the equal access and keep monitoring the private health sectors' services also brings equal access for everyone in the hospital and participants responded to this research were very less.
+Hence, the present study findings would be applicable to the only participants and further, it is limiting the generalizability of the study.
+References